Trump slams intel officials, media over Flynn and Russia

-President Donald Trump slammed intelligence officials and the media Wednesday over what he called "very, very unfair" treatment of his ousted national security adviser Michael Flynn and for "illegally leaked" information about reported contacts between his campaign advisers and Russian officials.
+President Donald Trump on Wednesday blamed the media and "illegally leaked" intelligence information for bringing down his national security adviser Michael Flynn, one day after the White House said Trump had asked Flynn to resign because he misled Vice President Mike Pence about his contacts with Russia.

-Trump's comments come amid a new swirl of controversy over his ties to Russia.
-Flynn was forced to resign this week after misleading Vice President Mike Pence and other Trump aides about his contacts with Russia's ambassador to the U.S. before the inauguration.
+Flynn's ouster has sparked a new swirl of controversy over Trump's potential ties to Moscow.
+Flynn resigned Monday night — at the behest of Trump, the White House later said — after reports that he had discussed sanctions with Russia's ambassador to the U.S. before the inauguration, despite previously denying those conversations to Pence and other top officials.

-In his first public comments on Flynn's firing, Trump said it was "really a sad thing that he was treated so badly."
-He spoke during a White House news conference with Israeli Prime Minister Benjamin Netanyahu.
+But in Trump's first public comments on Flynn, he appeared to side with his former aide, saying it was "really a sad thing that he was treated so badly."

+Trump is said to favor Vice Admiral Robert Harward, a former Navy SEAL, as his next national security adviser, according to a White House official.
+Harward met with top White House officials last week and has the backing of Defense Secretary Jim Mattis.

-Trump didn't directly address the veracity of the report, but lashed out at what he called the "criminal act" of leaking information.
+Trump didn't directly address the veracity of the report during a news conference with Israeli Prime Minister Benjamin Netanyahu, but lashed out at what he called the "criminal act" of leaking information.
 Earlier Wednesday, Trump tweeted that "classified information is illegally given out by 'intelligence' like candy.
 Very un-American!"

-The White House has not commented on the report, though officials denied as recently as Tuesday afternoon that campaign advisers had communicated with Russia during the election.
+The president ignored shouted questions about whether his advisers were in touch with Russian officials.
+His spokesman Sean Spicer said he wasn't aware of any such contacts and panned the Times report for relying on "unnamed sources."

+Democrats called for an independent investigation into Trump's Russia ties and urged Republicans to join them.

+GOP lawmakers, led by Majority Leader Mitch McConnell, resisted, saying that the existing congressional committees will continue their investigations into Russian interference in the presidential election.

+Rep. Jason Chaffetz, chairman of the House Oversight Committee, told Fox News on Wednesday that he had sent a letter to the Justice Department's inspector general urging it to investigate the leaks that led to Flynn's removal.

-The White House said Flynn was fired not because of his communications with the Russian ambassador, but because he had not been truthful with Pence about the content of those discussions.
-Flynn maintained for weeks that he had not discussed sanctions in the calls, but later conceded that the topic may have come up.
+Flynn maintained for weeks that he had not discussed U.S. sanctions in his conversations with Russia's ambassador.
+He later conceded that the topic may have come up.

-White House officials said they conducted a thorough review of Flynn's interactions, including transcripts of calls secretly recorded by U.S. intelligence officials, but found nothing illegal.

-Pence, who had vouched for Flynn in a televised interview, is said to have been angry and deeply frustrated.

 Trump initially thought Flynn could survive the controversy, according to a person with direct knowledge of the president's views, but a pair of explosive stories in The Washington Post in recent days made the situation untenable.
 As early as last week, he and aides began making contingency plans for Flynn's dismissal, a senior administration official said.
 While the president was said to be upset with Flynn, he also expressed anger with other aides for "losing control" of the story and making his young administration look bad.

+The vice president, who had vouched for Flynn in a televised interview, is said to have been angry and deeply frustrated.
 Pence spokesman Marc Lotter said Pence became aware that he had received "incomplete information" from Flynn only after the first Washington Post report Thursday night.
-Pence learned about the Justice Department warnings to the White House around the same time.
+At about the same time, Pence learned that the Justice Department had warned the White House last month regarding Flynn's conversations with Russian Ambassador Sergey Kislyak.

+Flynn, in an interview with The Daily Caller News Foundation, said Monday "there were no lines crossed" in his conversations with Kislyak.

 The officials and others with knowledge of the situation were not authorized to discuss the matter publicly and requested anonymity.

 Ahead of the Jan.
-20 inauguration, Pence and other officials insisted publicly that Flynn had not discussed sanctions in his talks with Russian Ambassador Sergey Kislyak.
+20 inauguration, Pence and other officials insisted publicly that Flynn had not discussed sanctions in his talks with the Russian ambassador.
 On Jan.
 26, Acting Attorney General Sally Yates contacted White House counsel Don McGahn to raise concerns about discrepancies between the public accounting and what intelligence officials knew to be true about the contacts based on routine recordings of communications with foreign officials who are in the U.S.

 The Justice Department warned the White House that the inconsistencies would leave the president's top national security aide vulnerable to blackmail from Russia, according to a person with knowledge of the discussion.
 The president was informed of the warnings the same day, Spicer said.